The following information is provided with our compliments.

 - This relief gives a 10% CGT rate to certain investors in qualifying unquoted trading companies.

-- Investors cannot be paid directors or employees of the company and must hold newly issued shares (acquired on/after 17 March 2016) for a minimum period of 3 years beginning on/after 6 April 2016.
+- Investors cannot be a paid director or employee of the company (but can become an employee 6 months or more after acquiring the shares) and must hold newly issued shares (acquired on/after 17 March 2016) for a minimum period of 3 years beginning on/after 6 April 2016.
 Thus the earliest date on which a qualifying disposal can be made is 6 April 2019.

 Other CGT reliefs